microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

     * Event Type to filter: Add `savePlateData`
     * Endpoint : Select `SavePlateData` Function.

+### Create and Publish `queuePlateForManualCheckup` Function

 Now let's repeat the same steps for the second event function:
-- From VSCode, create another function in the same project that is triggered by event grid,  name `QueuePlateForManualCheckup`.
-The JS file should appear next to the other one.
+- From VSCode, create another function in the same project with the following specifications:
+  - Select Javascript
+  - Model V4
+  - Event Grid trigger
+  - Name `queuePlateForManualCheckup`
--  Replace the code with the following:
+- Replace the code in the generated `queuePlateForManualCheckup.js` file with the following:

 ```javascript
 const { app, output } = require('@azure/functions');